vanitanaidu/vanitanaidu.github.io/_posts/2018-09-23-a_happy_accident.markdown

 permalink:  a_happy_accident
 ---

 Never in a million years did I think I would like coding, let alone like it enough to pursue a career in it.

 I’ll take you back to the beginning…

-In 2010, I met my now-husband, and he’s fantastic--Intellectual, ambitious, patient and caring.
+In 2010, I met my now-husband, and he’s fantastic--intellectual, ambitious, patient and caring.
 He was the love of my life!
 However, marriage was a challenge.
 He was American and I was Singaporean and that meant one of us had to move across the globe to stay together.
 I was finishing a degree in counseling while we dated.
 After my graduation, he proposed and I decided that I’ll be the one to move.
 I thought then that I could find a job in school counseling in the US.
 My background was 3 years of teaching and 1-year clinical experience as a counselor.
 Little did I know that counselors need 3 years of further training to attain licensure to practice in the States.

 I talked to practicing counselors and learned that I had 2 options:
 1. Take out loans to get a masters in counseling, or